AnonymityDataRelease/PivotsCR/README.md

 		print(word, en_word_vectors.similar_by_vector(de_word_vectors[word],topn=20))
 	 ```

- - Clean the similar words using NMS algorithm, and generated plausible English mentions for each source mention
+ - Clean the similar words using NMS algorithm, and generate a set of plausible English mentions for each source mention.
 	 ```
 	 python SemanticNMS.py
 	 ```